 We strive to provide the residents with a professional, sound environment free of commercial influence.

 The clinic setting provides an opportunity to teach the basic foundations of medicine.
-It is a good setting for mini-CEX exams, observing residents teaching their patients, and breaking bad news.
+It is a good setting for mini-CEX exams, observing residents interviewing and examining their patients, and breaking bad news.
 The clinic is also a good setting for teaching risk management and dealing with difficult patients.